radroid/the-ascii-art-project/README.md

   * Use `ls` to list directories in the current directory.
 - You have the latest version of python installed.

-1. Clone this repository into your projects folder, i.e. the folder you would like to create projects in.
+**1. Clone this repository into your projects folder, i.e. the folder you would like to create projects in.**

 > *Note: use `cd` command to navigate to your projects directory.*